PassiveLemon/lemonix/other/Install-guide.md

 ```

 # Partitioning (Will eventually be replaced with Disko)
-#### Replace `sda` with your drive name in lsblk.
-Ex: `nvme0n1`.
+In this example, we create a 1 GiB FAT32 ESP partition at the front (With space to align to blocks), a 16GiB Swap partition at the end, and the rest will be EXT4.
+This way if we install more RAM and need to increase our swap, we can just shrink the end of the EXT4 partition.

+In the case of a laptop that uses hibernate, set the swap partition to be at least the size of installed RAM.
+Otherwise, systems that do not need hibernation can simply use a swap file from `modules/nixos/swap.nix`.
 ```
-parted /dev/sda -- mklabel gpt
+parted /dev/nvme0n1 -- mklabel gpt
+parted /dev/nvme0n1 -- mkpart ESP fat32 1MiB 1GiB
-parted /dev/sda -- mkpart primary 1GiB 100%
+parted /dev/nvme0n1 -- mkpart primary 1GiB -16GiB
-parted /dev/sda -- mkpart ESP fat32 1MiB 1GiB
+parted /dev/nvme0n1 -- mkpart primary linux-swap -16GiB 100%
-parted /dev/sda -- set 2 esp on
+parted /dev/nvme0n1 -- set 1 esp on
 ```
-- What we do is create a 1 GiB FAT32 ESP partition at the front and the rest will be EXT4.
+- Replace `nvme0n1` with your drive name if needed.
+Ex: sda, mmcblk, etc.

 # Formatting
 ```
-mkfs.ext4 -L lemonixos /dev/sda1
-mkfs.fat -F 32 -n boot /dev/sda2
+mkfs.fat -F 32 -n boot /dev/nvme0n1p1
+mkfs.ext4 -L nixos /dev/nvme0n1p2
+mkswap -L swap /dev/nvme0n1p3
 ```

 # Generating
 ```
-mount /dev/disk/by-label/lemonixos /mnt

 mkdir -p /mnt/boot
 mount /dev/disk/by-label/boot /mnt/boot

+mount /dev/disk/by-label/nixos /mnt

+swapon /dev/disk/by-label/swap

 nixos-generate-config --root /mnt
 ```